bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

                               "G": {"A", "F"}
                             }

-Note that this adjacency list doesn’t actually use any lists.
+Note that this adjacency list doesn't actually use any lists.
 The `vertices` collection is a `dictionary` which lets us access each collection of edges in O(1) constant time while the edges are contained in a `set` which lets us check for the existence of edges in O(1) constant time.

 ### Adjacency Matrix

-Now, let’s see what this graph might look like as an adjacency matrix:
+Now, let's see what this graph might look like as an adjacency matrix:

     class Graph:
         def __init__(self):